 Ethics applications and all supporting documents must be uploaded to the MCREB online review site by the last day of the month before the month of review, e.g. submit by September 30 for review in October.
 The REB meets once a month from September to June.
 During the summer the REB conducts delegated electronic reviews for minimal risk studies.

 REMEMBER TO ALLOW PLENTY OF TIME.

 TCPS 2 exempts from REB review quality assurance activities on the basis that such studies do not meet the TCPS 2 definition for research when those activities are “used exclusively for assessment, management or improvement purposes” (Article 2.5).
-Such activities may, however, raise ethical issues that would benefit from careful consideration by an individual or a body, other than the REB.

 The A pRoject Ethics Community Consensus Initiative (ARECCI) web-based Ethics Screening Tool can help you determine whether your study requires review by the MCREB.